 Do not travel

 If you're in Libya, leave as soon as possible if it is safe for you to do so.
 Regularly reassess your security arrangements and access to effective health services.
 Our capacity to provide consular assistance to in Libya is limited.
 The Australian Government has no plans to evacuate you.
-There may be some flights out of Libya to Europe, including some organised by other governments.
-Keep checking the website and social media of airlines and airports for available flights.
-If you choose to take one of these flights, you’ll need to determine whether it is safe for you to travel, taking account of the advice of local authorities.
-This includes curfews and travel restrictions as a result of the conflict and COVID-19 pandemic.
+There are limited commercial flights out of Libya (mainly to Tunis and Istanbul).
+Monitor the website and social media of airlines and airports for available flights.
 We can’t advise you on the safety of departure options.
+Follow the advice of local authorities, including on curfews and travel restrictions as a result of the conflict and COVID-19 pandemic.
 In certain areas, e.g. where fighting is taking place, the best course of action may be to stay where you are until it becomes safer to move on.
 You should contact the Embassy in Rome if you require consular assistance.
-We haven't changed our level of advice: Do not travel to Libya due to ongoing fighting, unstable security, and the high threat of terrorist attack and kidnapping.
-See Safety and Travel
+We advise: Do not travel to Libya due to ongoing fighting, unstable security, and the high threat of terrorist attack and kidnapping.

 Libya uses 230V, 50Hz with sockets and plugs Type C and Type L.